 During the Interview:

 - Speak slowly and clearly, even if your interviewer is a native English speaker.
-By speaking slowly and clearly, you have time to gather.
+By speaking slowly and clearly, you have time to gather your thoughts and speak what you mean instead of fumbling for something to say.

 - Listen and ask questions when pertinent.
 Interviews are never one way streets, often you want to interview the employer to see if you like them and want to work for them.